IPL 2022: Jaiswal's 68, Hetmyer's finishing exploits help Rajasthan defeat Punjab by six wickets

-Mumbai, May 7 Opener Yashasvi Jaiswal marked his return to Rajasthan Royals' playing eleven with a scintillating 68 while Shimron Hetmyer exhibited his finishing exploits in an unbeaten 31 to help the side defeat Punjab Kings by six wickets at the Wankhede Stadium on Saturday.
+Mumbai, May 7 Opener Yashasvi Jaiswal marked his return to Rajasthan Royals' playing eleven with a scintillating 68 while Shimron Hetmyer exhibited his finishing exploits in an unbeaten 31 to help the inaugural IPL winners defeat Punjab Kings by six wickets at the Wankhede Stadium on Saturday.

-After Jonny Bairstow's 58 and Jitesh Sharma's unbeaten 38 took Punjab to 189/5, Jaiswal shined in his comeback match of the tournament.
-Despite Devdutt Padikkal struggling to get going, Hetmyer ensured that Rajasthan chased down the total to successfully break their two-match losing streak and keep themselves in the hunt for a spot in the playoffs.
+After Jonny Bairstow's 58 and Jitesh Sharma's unbeaten 38 took Punjab to 189/5, Jaiswal shined in his comeback match of IPL 2022, hitting his shots well and picking the gaps easily.
+After he fell, Devdutt Padikkal struggled to get going.
+But Hetmyer ensured that Rajasthan chased down the total to successfully break their two-match losing streak and keep themselves in the hunt for a spot in the playoffs.

 Jaiswal began by slamming two fours through cuts in the off-side and a glorious picked-up six over deep square leg.
 Jos Buttler joined the attacking party in the fourth over, launching Kagiso Rabada for a six over deep midwicket.
 He followed it up with three fours carving one through extra cover, a lap-pull over short fine leg while in air and smoked through cover.
 But Rabada had the last laugh, having an over-improvising Buttler caught at short third man.